Everest Base Camp Trek Difficulty

-Our 14 days trek package to the base camp region of the Everest trek requires two permits from the concerned authority.
+Our 14 days EBC Trek package to the base camp region of the Everest trek requires two permits from the concerned authority.
 Everest Region has established a new permission system as a result of decentralization.
 A Trekker's Information Management System (TIMS) Card will no longer be required.
 The local government collects the Khumbu Pasang Lhamu Rural Municipality Permit directly.
 This permit is not accessible in Kathmandu and is only available in Lukla.
 All additional licenses can be obtained at the Nepal Tourism Board's Kathmandu headquarters.
 The costs and processes for obtaining these permits vary.

 Trekking in the stunning landscapes of Sagarmatha National Park requires a Sagarmatha National Park permit.
 The Nepal Tourism Board's office on Pradarshani Marg, Kathmandu, sells the Sagarmatha National Park Permit.
 Thamel may be reached in 30 minutes on foot.
 The Sagarmatha National Park Permit can also be obtained at Monjo.
 Monjo, a small town, serves as the park's entry.
 Trekkers who wish to trek the pristine foothills in the Everest Region must obtain a Sagarmatha National Park permit.

 Great adventures come with a lot of responsibility.
 As much as we want you to see the Himalayan range of the Everest region.
 We also want to ensure that its breathtaking grandeur is preserved for future generations.
-As a traveller, you can also do a variety of things, including utilizing environmentally friendly items and not throwing litter on the route so that the aesthetic of the Everest region is not hampered.
+As a traveler, you can also do a variety of things, including utilizing environmentally friendly items and not throwing litter on the route so that the aesthetic of the Everest region is not hampered.

 We take great pride in being an eco-friendly trekking company.
 We make sure that the trekkers taking our Everest trekking do not litter around the trekking trail.
 We also try to minimize our carbon footprint and go as local as possible to reduce our carbon footprint.

-As a responsible traveller, you get to do things like reusable water bottles, buying souvenirs from local businesses, volunteering, and trying out Nepali brands for trekking apparel and gear, among other things that can help you be more eco-friendly during trekking to the base camp.
+As a responsible traveler, you get to do things like reusable water bottles, buying souvenirs from local businesses, volunteering, and trying out Nepali brands for trekking apparel and gear, among other things that can help you be more eco-friendly during trekking to the base camp.

 What kind of Trekking Arrangements do We Provide?

-Similarly, for those who want to trek at their speed, we also offer a solo journey to the base camp on Everest.
+Similarly, for those who want to trek at their speed, we also offer a solo journey to the Base Camp on Everest.
 The price we offer for the trek is only valid for our set departure dates.
 If you alter the trek itinerary, the price will change.
 Anything that works for you.